Crown Castle International Corp Q4 2025 Earnings Call Transcript

 Ric Prentiss — Analyst, Raymond James

 Thanks.
-Good afternoon everybody.
-I want to focus my questions wrapped around obviously dishonest, but then also the fiber small cell sale.
+Good afternoon, everybody.
+I want to focus my questions wrapped around, obviously, DISH, but then also the fiber-small cell sale.
 A couple of quick ones.
-Maybe you can elaborate a little bit further on any update on the status of working with dish.
-Why terminate the agreement and what do you get out of Terminating the agreement.
-And then I’ll have a couple other quick ones.
+Maybe you can elaborate a little bit further on.
+Any update on the status of working with DISH?
+Why terminate the agreement?
+And what do you get out of terminating the agreement?
+And then I’ll have a couple of other quick ones.

-Christian H. Hillabrant — President, Chief Executive Officer & Director
+Christian Hillabrant — Chief Executive Officer, President and Director

-Yeah, I think simply spoken.
-Why do we terminate?
-NISH stopped performing under the contract.
-Our contract was very clear with Dish and we’re enforcing it to best protect the value of the contract.
+Yes, I think simply spoken, why do we terminate?
+DISH stopped performing under the contract.
+Our contract was very clear with DISH, and we’re enforcing it to best protect the value of the contract.

 Ric Prentiss — Analyst, Raymond James

-And so Terminator, you feel gets the best kind of protective value.
-Obviously, we appreciate knowing what the number was over three and a half billion owed.
+And so terminating, you feel, gets the best kind of protective value.
+Obviously, we appreciate knowing what the number was, over $3.5 billion owed.

-Christian H. Hillabrant — President, Chief Executive Officer & Director
+Christian Hillabrant — Chief Executive Officer, President and Director

-I mean, in the end of the day, Rick, you know, we had a contract with Dish.
+Yes.
+I mean at the end of the day, Ric, we had a contract with DISH.
 DISH has chosen not to honor it.
 With DISH in default, we exercised the termination rights for the agreement and can accelerate the entire obligations now.
 And this termination was because this is the remedy that was called for when a party defaults.
 And so in the end, we’re vigorously enforcing our rights and trying to protect our shareholders for the terms of the agreement.

 Ric Prentiss — Analyst, Raymond James

-Okay.
-And obviously we had taken the ditch stuff out of our model guidance.
-Looks pretty close to what we had laid out there.
-Appreciate all those details.
-One piece I’m wondering on is, is there any change to the purchase price of 8.5 billion for the Fiber Small Cell transaction?
-Because you’re noting approximately 7 billion of debt pay down, which makes sense given where you want to keep leverage, cut interest costs and then stock buyback at just a billion.
-So is there any change to the Fiber Small Cell proceeds and how you think about using what was originally 8.5 billion?
-It might still be.
+One piece I’m wondering on is, is there any change to the purchase price of $8.5 billion for the fiber-small cell transaction because you’re noting approximately $7 billion of debt paydown, which would make sense given where you want to keep leverage, cut interest costs and then stock buyback of just $1 billion.
+So is there any change to the fiber-small cell proceeds and how you think about using what was originally $8.5 billion and might still be?

-Sunit S. Patel — Executive Vice President & Chief Financial Officer
+Sunit Patel — Executive Vice President and Chief Financial Officer

-Yeah.
-So Rick, there’s no change to the purchase price.
-Obviously you have normal transaction costs and closing adjustments, those sorts of things, but we just kept IT at approximately 7 billion and 1 billion pending the close of the transaction.
-So no other reason other than that there’s no change to the $8.5 billion purchase price that we announced.
+Yes.
+So Ric, there’s no change to the purchase price.
+Obviously, you have normal transaction costs and closing adjustments, those sorts of things.
+But — so we just kept it at approximately $7 billion and $1 billion pending the close of the transaction.
+So no other reason other than that, there’s no change to the $8.5 billion purchase price that we announced.

 Ric Prentiss — Analyst, Raymond James

 Okay.
-And then as far as the timing of the buyback, obviously this deal to close Fiber Small Cell has been going on a long time.
+And then as far as the timing of the buyback, obviously, this deal to close, fiber-small cell, has been going on a long time.
 You really couldn’t say much until you got closer to the deal closing.
-We’re in February 1st half.
-Isn’t that far away.
-Sounds like, quote, a handful of state and federal approvals are left.
-How should we think about the execution then of a billion dollar buyback?
+We’re into February.
+First half isn’t that far away.
+It sounds like a handful of state and federal approvals are left.
+How should we think about the execution then of a $1 billion buyback?
 How fast could or should that be put to work?

-Sunit S. Patel — Executive Vice President & Chief Financial Officer
+Sunit Patel — Executive Vice President and Chief Financial Officer

 Ric Prentiss — Analyst, Raymond James

 Last one for me, wrapping it all together.
 You mentioned a handful of state and federal level approvals left.
-Any lessons learned from like Frontier Verizon through California or other processes or where you think the long pole in the tent might be as far as getting those final handful over the finish line?
+Any lessons learned from like Frontier-Verizon through California or other processes?
+Or where do you think the long pole in the tent might be as far as getting those final handful over the finish line?

-Sunit S. Patel — Executive Vice President & Chief Financial Officer
+Sunit Patel — Executive Vice President and Chief Financial Officer

-Yeah.
-So I think our team together with the teams at Zayu and EQT have made pretty solid progress.
-As you point out.
-California is always sensitive one.
-I think we’re adequately focused on all of those but, you know, pleased with the DOJ thing happening.
-But I think that, yeah, we hope to get all of these work through and still stick with the original timeline we have of closing in the first half.
+Yes.
+So I think our team, together with the teams at Zayo and EQT have made pretty solid progress.
+As you point out, California is always a sensitive one.
+I think we’re adequately focused on all of those, but I’m pleased with the DOJ thing happening, but I think that, yes, we hope to get all of these worked through and still stick with the original time line we have of closing in the first half.
 But in terms of lessons learned, I don’t think there are any specific lessons learned, but we do keep up with what’s going on with the other transactions.

-Christian H. Hillabrant — President, Chief Executive Officer & Director
+Christian Hillabrant — Chief Executive Officer, President and Director

-I would just say more broadly, Rick, I’ve been here four and a half months and what I’ve seen is a steady pace of progress along that time period.
-Nothing has jumped out as unexpected.
+I would just say more broadly, Ric, is I’ve been here 4.5 months.
+And what I’ve seen is a steady pace of progress along that time period, nothing has jumped out as unexpected.
 And I think our teams working collectively are doing a great job of threading the needle and getting all the approvals in place.

 Ric Prentiss — Analyst, Raymond James